Choosing a Sleeping Bag – Complete Guide to Temperature, Materials & Seasons

 For sub-zero temperatures and harsher climates

-Down is most often chosen because of the best warmth-to-weight ratio
+Down is most often chosen for its best warmth-to-weight ratio.

 A sleeping bag works best as part of a complete sleeping system: